PRIDE-Cluster/pride-cluster-qc/README.md

 ## QC for Peptides Report

-The script for the Peptides Report (.tsv files) is in this repo in github(https://github.com/PRIDE-Cluster/pride-cluster-qc/tree/master/QC_Peptide_Reports).
+The script for the Peptides Report (.tsv files) is in this repository in github(https://github.com/PRIDE-Cluster/pride-cluster-qc/tree/master/QC_Peptide_Reports).

-Information about: This pipeline generate a html file with the following information:
+Information about: This pipeline generate an html file with the following information:

   - Repeated Sequences Results: This should be always 0.
   - Number of peptides and their increase or decrease.